incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/ob_add.md

 Although the new AMM model allows [an amplifier for each pool](./contribute.md) to amplify the pool liquidity, the slippage is still considerable.

 This is why Incognito has introduced a hybrid approach combining both the Multiplied (or Amplified) AMM and Order-Books to utilize the best of both worlds.
-Moreover, from the user experience perspective, users do definitely have a demand of placing limit orders on desired prices.
+Moreover, from the user experience perspective, users do have a demand of placing limit orders on desired prices.

 ## How the Hybrid Approach Works
 So it seems like a hybrid approach of order-book and AMM will be a rescue for both issues above because: